Ask Slashdot: How Can I Prove My ISP Slows Certain Traffic? - Slashdot

 You are routing around using the VPN.

 Also, 3mbps isn't great for streaming.
-When you say it's slow to Netflix but fast
+When you say it's slow to Netflix but fast for sites, consider the volume of traffic.
+Netflix needs 5mbps for HD content, so you probably do t have a slow connection to one site, just in general.

 Re: Alternatively: (Score:5, Interesting)